AmanRembersu/Tipsy-Bite/README.md

 # Tipsy-Bite
 This project is a simple and elegant website for a restaurant, built using HTML and CSS.
 The key highlight of this project is the creative use of the CSS backdrop-filter property to achieve a stylish background blur effect.

-Certainly!
-Here's a sample GitHub description for a restaurant website project that focuses on background blurring using HTML and CSS:

-Restaurant Website with Background Blurring
-Welcome to the Restaurant Website project!
-This project is a simple and elegant website for a restaurant, built using HTML and CSS.
-The key highlight of this project is the creative use of the CSS backdrop-filter property to achieve a stylish background blur effect.

 Features:
 Responsive Design: The website is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes.